Dust collector: Fabric filters

 Commonly known as baghouses, fabric collectors use filtration to separate dust particulates from dusty gases.
 They are one of the most efficient and cost-effective types of dust collectors available, and can achieve a collection efficiency of more than 99% for very fine particulates.

 Dust-laden gases enter the baghouse and pass through fabric bags that act as filters.
 The bags can be of woven or felted cotton, synthetic, or glass-fiber material in either a tube or envelope shape.

-Pre-coating

-To ensure the filter bags have a long usage life they are commonly coated with a filter enhancer (pre-coat).
-The use of chemically inert limestone (calcium carbonate) is most common as it maximises efficiency of dust collection (including fly ash) via formation of what is called a dustcake or coating on the surface of the filter media.
-This not only traps fine particulates but also provides protection for the bag itself from moisture, and oily or sticky particulates which can bind the filter media.
-Without a pre-coat the filter bag allows fine particulates to bleed through the bag filter system, especially during start-up, as the bag can only do part of the filtration leaving the finer parts to the filter enhancer dustcake.

-Parts

-Fabric filters generally have the following parts: